Monthly Employer Briefing: April 2026

 The end of Q1 is a natural checkpoint for employers to verify that recurring compliance obligations have been satisfied and to address any gaps before they compound.
 Employers should confirm the following:

-• ACA filings.
-Forms 1094-C and 1095-C should have been filed electronically with the IRS by March 31 and furnished to employees by the applicable deadline.
-Employers who missed the filing deadline should file as soon as possible to mitigate penalties.
+- ACA filings.
+Applicable large employers are generally required to file Forms 1094-C and 1095-C with the IRS and furnish copies to employees by the applicable deadlines.
+For the 2026 tax year, the deadlines are generally March 31 for electronic submissions and February 28 for paper submissions.
+Employers should verify these deadlines and file as soon as possible if any deadlines were missed.
 Those who received IRS rejection notices should review and correct the errors promptly.

-• OSHA 300A posting.
-The 300A summary must remain posted in the workplace through April 30.
-Employers required to submit data electronically to OSHA should confirm their submission was accepted.
+- OSHA 300A posting.
+The OSHA 300A summary generally must remain posted in the workplace from February 1 to April 30 each year.
+Employers should verify this posting deadline and confirm that any required electronic submissions to OSHA were accepted.

 Conducting a Q1 compliance self-audit now — rather than waiting until year-end — allows employers to identify and correct issues while they are still manageable.